ififfy/flipflip/docs/options.md

 * **None**

 #### Next Scene
 Choose a Scene to transition to after this one (or none).
-Control the timing of the Next Scene (sec)
+Control the timing of the Next Scene (ms)

 * **Play After All Images** - Instead of using a fixed time, transition to the Next Scene after all images in this scene have played